Masala-CHAI: A Large-Scale SPICE Netlist Dataset for Analog Circuits by Harnessing AI: Introduction

-To address this issue, a recently proposed method, AMSNet~\cite{tao2024amsnet}, introduced a \emph{semi}-automated way to create a SPICE dataset from analog circuit figures using the capabilities of multi-modal LLMs like GPT-4o that take both image and text inputs and produce both image and text outputs.
-However, AMSNet still requires manual annotations of nets to obtain accurate SPICE netlists.
-Even with manual annotations, AMSNet still fails to extract accurate netlists of complex circuits (the reasons for this are described in Section~\ref{sec:challenge}).
+\textbf{Masala-CHAI}\footnote{Masala is the Hindi word for ``SPICE"} is an \emph{automated} framework for SPICE netlist generation from analog circuit schematics.
+We incorporate various techniques, including (i) Schematic extractor from documents, (ii) fine-tuned circuit component detectors to extract passive and active components, (iii) deep hough transform priors to identify nets, (iv) extensive prompt tuning for LLMs to fix common errors in netlist extraction, and (v) post-extraction verification.
+We curated the largest open-source analog circuit dataset, comprising 7,500 examples using Masala-CHAI, and fine-tuned various LLMs, including \texttt{CodeLlama}, \texttt{DeepSeek-34B}, and \texttt{GPT-(3.5,4)}.
+As shown in ~\autoref{fig:motivate}, larger datasets significantly enhance performance, improving \texttt{pass@k} results across different numbers of textbooks used for fine-tuning.

-\textbf{ Contributions:} \textbf{Masala-CHAI}\footnote{Masala is the Hindi word for ``SPICE"} is an \emph{automated} method for SPICE netlist generation from analog circuit schematics.
-We incorporate various techniques, including (i) fine-tuned object detectors to extract passive and active components, (ii) deep Hough transform priors to identify nets, (iii) extensive prompt tuning for LLMs to fix common errors in netlist extraction, and (iv) post-extraction verification.
-We make four contributions: \begin{enumerate} [noitemsep,nolistsep,leftmargin=*] \item An empirical case study to understand the limitations of state-of-the-art multi-modal LLMs like GPT-4o (shown in AMSNet~\cite{tao2024amsnet}) in SPICE netlist extraction from schematics. \item Build \textbf{Masala-CHAI}, the \emph{first fully automated framework using LLMs along with custom-trained deep network models} for large-scale SPICE netlist extraction from circuit schematics present in textbooks and papers. \item Use Masala-CHAI to collect a dataset of $\sim$2,100 SPICE netlists (along with metadata like figure captions) from a sample textbook.
-We open-source our flow to the community to further research in this area~\cite{github}. \item Fine-tune GPT models using the Masala-CHAI dataset to demonstrate the potential use-case of the dataset in automated SPICE netlist generation from English prompts. \end{enumerate}
+Our contributions are as follows: \begin{enumerate} [noitemsep,nolistsep,leftmargin=*] \item An empirical case study to understand the limitations of state-of-the-art multi-modal LLMs like GPT-4o (shown in AMSNet~\cite{tao2024amsnet}) in SPICE netlist extraction from schematics. \item Build \textbf{Masala-CHAI}, the \emph{first fully automated framework that combines LLMs with custom-trained deep network models} for large-scale SPICE netlist extraction from circuit schematics found in textbooks and research papers. \item Leverage Masala-CHAI to compile an open-sourced dataset of $\sim$7,500 SPICE netlists with metadata (figure captions, components, and nodes) from 10 textbooks.
+To the best of our knowledge, this is the \emph{largest} curated and labeled SPICE dataset available currently. \item Finetune and benchmark four state-of-art LLMs (CodeLLama-70B, DeepSeek-34B, GPT-3.5, GPT-4o) on the Masala-CHAI dataset, showcasing its potential for automated SPICE netlist generation from English prompts. \item Enhance the AnalogCoder~\cite{lai2024analogcoder} agentic framework by incorporating GPT-4o fine-tuned on Masala-CHAI, achieving a 46$\%$ absolute improvement in Pass@1 scores.